 Frequently Asked Questions

-Daniel Petric is currently incarcerated at the Trumbull Correctional Institution in Ohio
+Daniel Petric is currently incarcerated at the Trumball Correctional Institution in Ohio

 - Daniel Petric Release Date

-Daniel Petric is serving a life sentence however is eligible for parole in 2030
+Daniel Petric is serving life in prison however he is eligible for parole in 2030